 Let us begin by stating our conventions.
 We represent two $d+1$-dimensional bulk spacetimes with boundaries as $\up V i$, where $i=0,1$.
-Assuming that the boundaries $\pd \up V i$ are timelike, such that a field theory can living in these boundaries.
-We discuss the cases with timelike boundaries in section~\ref{snlike}.
-By identifying the two boundaries through a diffeomorphism $\pd \up V 0\sim \pd \up V 1$, we construct a $d$-dimensional brane or defect, which is labeled as $\Sigma$.
-Consequently, we have glued $\up V 0$ and $\up V 1$ together to create a unified structure\footnote{From a mathematical perspective, the exact representation of this ``gluing'' operation is $\mathscr V=\bigsqcup_i\up V i/\sim$.
-Where $\bigsqcup$ is the disjoint union, and diffeomorphism $\sim$ is regarded as a relation of equivalence.}, denoted as $\mathscr V$.
+By identifying the two boundaries through a diffeomorphism $\pd \up V 0\sim \pd \up V 1$, we construct a common $d$-dimensional interface, which is labeled as $\Sigma$.
+Consequently, we have glued $\up V 0$ and $\up V 1$ together to create a unified structure, denoted as $\mathscr V$.
 Assume that $\up V i$ is equipped with the metric $\up g i$, and the normal vector of $\Sigma$ within $\up V i$ is $\up n i$.
 We adopt a further convention that the direction of $\up n i$ points from $\Sigma$ to $\up V i$.
 While this convention may not be traditional, it proves to be convenient for our future extensions.
 In the first half of this paper, we eschew the conventional tensor index notation and refrain from utilizing component expressions.
 This choice is driven by the emphasis in these sections on crafting a theoretical framework, devoid of computational requirements.
 Introducing both bulk indices $[i]$ and component indices of tensors would create ``symbolic monsters,'' unnecessarily complicating the equations.